joao-a-costa/roundedpanel/README.md

 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to submit a pull request.

+## Acknowledgements

+Special thanks to Rodrigo Guimarães for their valuable contributions to this project!

 ## Contact

 If you have any questions or feedback, feel free to open an issue on GitHub.